What’s a Whig?

 Catching pneumonia after giving a two hour inaugural address.
 Getting kicked out of your own political party and eventually joining the Confederacy.
 Becoming deathly ill after eating cherries and drinking milk.
 Creating the first White House library and signing the Compromise of 1850.

 These are some of the deeds of our Whig presidents.
-Here at the Periodic Table of the Presidents, we’ve decided to feature the the often overlooked Whigs for Presidents Day 2017.
-In honor of these lesser-known chief executives, we’ve made a new infographic for the classroom, a T-shirt, and PTOTP campaign buttons.
+Here at the Periodic Table of the Presidents, we’ve decided to feature the the often overlooked Whigs.
+In honor of these lesser-known chief executives, we’ve made a new infographic for the classroom.